llvm/llvm-project/llvm/docs/SPIRVUsage.rst

        return type is a scalar, then the first element of the vector is \
        returned.
 If the return type is an n-element vector, then the first \
        n-elements of the 4-element vector are returned.
+   * - `int_spv_typedBufferStore`
+     - void
+     - `[spirv.Image Image, 32-bit Integer coordinate, vec4 data]`
+     - Stores the data to the image buffer at the given coordinate.
+The \
+       data must be a 4-element vector.

 .. _spirv-builtin-functions: